Sensei Rochelle Brenner, Founding Director

-Dominic Brown, Assistant Instructor
+Dominic Brown, Staff Instructor

 Dom started teaching karate as a teenager and has more than 10 years of experience.
 He started training at age 10 with Master Ed Iannucci and earned his second-degree black belt in a style that incorporates both Karate and Tae Kwan Do.
 Dom started teaching with Master Ed at age 15 and is proud to set an example and share the knowledge and life skills he gained at a young age.
 When that karate school shut down during the pandemic, he was hired to teach at Action Karate.
 If you’ve seen him on the mat, you know he is a completely different person when he is teaching -- everything about him shines.
 He quickly earned certifications to teach all ages at Action.
 Dom is a lifelong resident of West Oak Lane who studied business after graduating from the Philadelphia Military Academy.
 He earned his third-degree black belt under Action Karate’s Master Anthony Atkins in December 2022.

 Eva Webb, Assistant Instructor

-Eva is an incoming freshman at St. Joseph’s majoring in communications and even leads karate classes in Zoom from her dorm room.
+Eva Webb attends St. Joseph’s University majoring in communications and even leads karate classes in Zoom from her dorm room.
 In her high school sports career, she competed in varsity cheer, track and fencing.
-She also earned 4’s in her AP tests for psych and bio.
-She coordinates camp activities over the summer and teaches both ninja and basic classes while continuing her own martial arts education when she’s not doing back flips.
+She is now a cheerleader and straight-A student at St. Joe’s.
+She coordinates karate camp activities and teaches both ninja and basic classes when she’s not doing back flips.
 She is a first degree black belt.

 Jaden Hampton, Assistant Instructor